RightToPrivacy/Pine64-Mesh-Related/README.md

 #### Important Note: Previous image from 11.30.2021 had log files deleted to protect personal device identifiers from being shared with the world.
 #### This caused an issue with Redis-server starting (all other services recreate their logs.
 This image has the log file/dir in place, redis starts as normal.
-#### If you have previous image, follow instructions below to recreate redis log, to ensure Chirpstack runs fully with redis:
+#### If you have previous image, simply run line below to recreate redis log, starting/bringing back full Chirpstack function:

     mkdir /var/log/redis && touch /var/log/redis/redis-server.log && chown redis /var/log/redis /var/log/redis/redis-server.log && systemctl restart redis-server
     (as mentioned the above command not needed for this 1.04.2022 image)